danweitzel/googleanalytics/README.md

 # Use R to access your Google Analytics

 If you use Google Analytics to monitor your website traffic you probably have become a bit frustrated with the Google Analytics interface (both web and app).
 I find the website a bit sluggish and was looking for an easier way to get the information that I want from Google Analytics fast.
-I looked around and found the `googleAnalyticsR` package in R. In this repository I explain how you can use R to very easily get reports on key metrics about the traffic of your website.
+After a bit of searching I found the `googleAnalyticsR` package in R. In this repository I explain how you can use R to very easily get reports on key metrics about the traffic of your website.

 ## Setting up Google Analytics
 I assume that you have Google Analytics set up on your webpage already.
 If this is not the case here is a guide on how to do this: https://analytics.google.com/analytics/academy/course/6

 ## Packages

-In order to query the data from Google Analytics, reduce the amount we collect and make a couple of easy data transformations we will use the following three packages.
+In order to query the data from Google Analytics, reduce the amount of data wewe collect, and make a couple of easy data transformations we will use the following three R packages.

 ```
 library("googleAnalyticsR")
 library("tidyverse")
 library("lubridate")
 ```
-The `googleAnalyticsR` allows us to interact with the Google Analytics API and query our data.
+The `googleAnalyticsR` allows us to interact with the Google Analytics API and query our web traffic data.
 The `lubridate` package is used to handle dates and allows us to generate a seven day window for our query, and the `tidyverse` package is used to do some data wrangling.

 ## Grant permission to access yout Google Account